-Commonly referred to as a ‘robot’, the da Vinci® is a surgical tool which facilitates complex laparoscopic surgical procedures.
+Commonly referred to as a ‘robot’, the da Vinci® Xi surgical system is a surgical system which facilitates complex laparoscopic (or “keyhole”) surgical procedures.
 It is not capable of independent movement but responds to the surgeon’s commands via an advanced remote-control system.

-The surgeon sits at a console in the corner of the operating theatre, viewing live 3-D images of the patient’s inner organs.
-The robot is positioned over the patient, deploying its telescope and instruments deep inside the body.
+The surgeon sits at one of two consoles in the corner of the operating theatre, viewing live 3-D images of the patient’s inner anatomy.
+The robot is positioned over the patient, deploying its telescope and instruments deep inside the body through very small incisions.
 Using hand and foot controls, the surgeon manipulates the camera system and miniature instruments deep inside the patient’s body, allowing extremely precise and delicate surgery to be performed through tiny incisions.

 What can robotic surgery be used for?

 Robotic surgery is reserved for complex procedures and therefore its most common applications are in cancer surgery.
-The most commonly performed robotic surgery procedure worldwide is robotic assisted radical prostatectomy (robotic prostatectomy) and this is now the most popular surgical approach for men with localised prostate cancer in much of the Western world.
+The most commonly performed robotic surgery procedure worldwide is robotic assisted radical prostatectomy (robotic prostatectomy), which is now the most popular surgical approach for men with localised prostate cancer in much of the Western world including Australia.
 Open surgery for prostate cancer has steeply declined and robotic surgery is now the most popular approach for prostate cancer in Victoria.
 Peter Mac performs more radical prostatectomies than any other public hospital in Victoria.

-Other procedures that can be performed using robotic assisted surgery include:
+Apart from robotic prostatectomy, other procedures that are performed at Peter Mac using robotic assisted surgery include:

 Robotic surgery at Peter Mac

-In July 2010, the first robotic prostatectomy was performed at Peter Mac and the program has since expanded to include many other surgical procedure types.
-Robotic surgery is now offered for patients across six tumour streams including:
+In July 2010, the first robotic prostatectomy in the public system was performed at Peter Mac and the program has since expanded to include many other surgical procedure types.
+We have performed thousands of robotic surgeries and are the highest volume robotic surgery centre in the public system in Australia.
+Robotic surgery is now offered for patients across five tumour streams by highly experienced surgeons including: